3 Ingredient Peanut Butter Oatmeal Balls

 This post contains affiliate links.
 Read the full disclosure here.

-These 3 ingredient peanut butter oatmeal balls take just 5 minutes to prepare and are a super quick and easy healthy snack!
+These 3 ingredient peanut butter oatmeal balls take just 5 minutes to prepare and are a super quick and easy snack!
 They’re vegan, gluten free, and are a perfect little sweet treat.

 They are made with just 3 simple ingredients: oatmeal, maple syrup (or sweetener of your choice), and peanut butter!
-I also like to add mini chocolate chips to mine, but it’s totally optional!
+I also like to add mini chocolate chips to mine, but it’s totally optional.

 Why You’ll Love These 3 Ingredient Peanut Butter Oatmeal Balls

-- These no bake oat balls are easy to meal prep for snacks and are freezer friendly too!
+- These no bake oat balls are easy to meal prep for snacks and are freezer friendly too.

 - With just 3 ingredients, one bowl, and a few minutes of prep, this recipe literally couldn’t be easier!